micropolimi/MAPPI/README.md

 ## 🖥️ Software Installation
-The control software for APPI is based on [Scope Foundry].
+The control software for MAPPI is based on [Scope Foundry].
 To set up the python environment and install the software:
 1. Follow the [Scope Foundry installation] guidelines.
 2. Download or clone the [APPI code], which runs cameras, LEDs, and controls triggers with a dedicated [App].

 ---

 ## ⚙️ Software Usage
-By running the *plant_app* script, a new window appears on the screen, allowing control of the APPI system.
+By running the *plant_app* script, a new window appears on the screen, allowing control of the MAPPI system.
 All acquisition parameters can be configured through the *Console* widget, located above the canvas.
 A detailed description of the options offered by the *Console* is provided below.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/APPI_GUI.png">